Executive Director, Taghi Modarressi Center for Infant Study

 Master of Social Work, 1985, New York University, Social Work

-Kay Connors, LCSW-C, Instructor, University of Maryland School of Medicine, Department of Psychiatry, Project Director of the Family Informed Trauma Treatment Center and Executive Director of the Taghi Modarressi Center for Infant Study, has over 33 years of experience as a clinical social worker working with children, families and communities impacted trauma.
+Kay Connors, LCSW-C, Instructor, University of Maryland School of Medicine, Department of Psychiatry, Executive Director of the Taghi Modarressi Center for Infant Study, Director of the Baltimore-Nest of Early Services Transformation and the Center of Excellence for Infant and Early Childhood Mental Health, has over 35 years of experience as a clinical social worker working with children, families, and communities impacted trauma.
 Ms. Connors has provided evidence-based, mental health treatment to children and families in a variety of settings, including hospital, residential treatment, private practice and clinic, home, school-based programs.
-She specializes in trauma treatment for families and youth and leds project in infant and early childhood mental health assessment and diagnosis.
+She specializes in trauma treatment for families and children and leads projects in infant and early childhood mental health assessment and diagnosis.
 Ms. Connors directs clinical and training programs, including the UMSOM’s HealthySteps site, supervises staff, and is a co-investigator in research grants, including the Adolescent Brain Cognitive Development Study.
-Ms. Connors leads innovative learning projects, including Breakthrough Series Collaboratives and evidence-based learning collaboratives.
-She is a National Child Parent Psychotherapy Trainer and director of Maryland’s Infant and Early Childhood Mental Health Certificate Program and Fussy Baby Maryland.
+Ms. Connors leads innovative learning projects, including Breakthrough Series Collaboratives and Learning Collaboratives.
+She is a National Child Parent Psychotherapy Trainer and directs the Maryland’s Infant and Early Childhood Mental Health Certificate Program and Fussy Baby Maryland.

 child traumatic stress, family therapy, infant mental health, early childhood, implementation, children's mental health, breakthrough series collaborative